mango63/Docker_Spigot-Minecraft/README.md

 As the above moved from being free to a paid version you will need to download the file's yourself.

-This means that you will need to manually bash in to the container and downlaod the file's
+This means that you will need to manually downlaod the file's and put them in te plugins folder

 I have left the config files in place so you will only need to downlaod the pulgins